rake html to create html files. The files are

 Then, the tables in ‘sample.md’ will be arranged.
 The script also

-makes a backup file sample.md.bak
+makes a backup file sample.md.bak.

 The task of the script seems easy, but the program is not so simple.

-The script mktbl.rb
+The script mktbl.rb uses a library

 lib/lib_src2md.rb